Advertisement

 Multivitamins

-On the other hand, healthy adults who eat a nutritious diet won’t likely benefit from taking a daily supplement, according to one Annals of Internal Medicine study.
+On the other hand, healthy adults who eat a nutritious diet won’t likely benefit from taking a daily supplement, according to the NIH.
 There is also insufficient evidence to suggest taking a multivitamin will help prevent chronic conditions like heart disease and cancer.

 An Image